insight-platform/Savant/samples/bypass_model/README.md

 The pipeline shows the usage of the bypass model, which is a simple model that does not perform any computation on the input data.
 It demonstrates how data is pre-processed before being processed by the model and can be used for troubleshooting.
+The demo uses a `maintain_aspect_ratio` flag to show how pre-processed data can be compared with the raw data.

 Identity model is prepared by converting `nn.Identity` PyTorch model to ONNX format (using standard `torch.onnx.export`).
 For more details, please refer to the [export ONNX model](#export-onnx-model) section.